TheThumbsupguy/ruby-gosu-game/README.md

 Navigate to the game's directory in a terminal window.

-To start, run `ruby scorePage.rb` to start the local webserver.
+Run `ruby scorePage.rb` to setup the local webserver.

 In another terminal window run, `ruby game.rb` to play the game.